sakaiproject/sakai/site-manage/readme_sitesetup_question.txt

 <?xml version="1.0" encoding="UTF-8" ?>
 	 	<SiteSetupQuestions>
 			<site type="project">
-				<header>Please answer the following to help us understand how CTools is being used for this project site.</header>
+				<header>Please answer the following to help us understand how Sakai is being used for this project site.</header>
 				<url><a href="http://www.google.com" target="_blank">More info</a></url>
 				<question required="true" multiple_answers="false">
 	  				<q>In what capacity are you creating this site?</q>